Quite Complete Real Closed fields: Real Closed Fields

-While this is unique up to isomorphism, there is certainly no reason to expect it to be symmetrically complete, and the construction will need to be iterated.
-The considerations of the next section will help to bound the length of the iteration.
+While the ``symmetric hull" (from \ref{hull}(1)) is unique up to isomorphism, there is certainly no reason to expect it to be symmetrically complete, and the construction will need to be iterated.
+The considerations of the next section will help to prove that the construction eventually terminates and to bound the length of the iteration.